cnr-ibba/BIOINFO-guidelines/docs/nextflow/customize.rst

 You could also browse modules inside a different repository and branch, for example::

-  $ nf-core modules --repository cnr-ibba/nf-core-modules --branch master list
+  $ nf-core modules --repository cnr-ibba/nf-modules --branch master list

 .. hint::

   In your repositories you can work to a new module and make a pull request to add your module to the community.
-See `nf-core guidelines <https://github.com/nf-core/modules#guidelines>`__ to understand how you could contribute to the community.
+See :ref:`Custom pipeline modules <custom-pipeline-modules>` section to work with custom modules.
+See also `nf-core guidelines <https://github.com/nf-core/modules#guidelines>`__ to understand how you could contribute to the community.

 Adding a module to a pipeline